-Section 1 - Annual Meeting: An annual meeting of the Board of Directors shall be held once a year on the second Monday in April, or on such date as determined by the Board of Directors, and at which time a) the members will elect or re-elect Directors for any expiring terms; b) the Board of Directors will elect its Officers; and c) the Board of Directors will determine regular Board meeting dates for the year.

-Section 2 - Regular/Special Meetings: Regular meetings of the Board of Directors shall be held approximately five times per year in addition to the annual meeting.
-Meeting dates will be determined at the annual meeting for the upcoming year.
-Special meetings, if and as needed, shall be held on the call of the President or a majority of a quorum of Directors from time to time entitled to vote.

-Section 3 - Notice of Meeting: Written or printed notice stating the place, day and hour of any meeting of the Board of Directors shall be delivered, either personally, by mail or electronically to each Director, not less than two days prior to the date of such meeting.
+- Section 1 Annual Meeting: An annual meeting of the Board of Directors shall be held once a year in April, or on such date as determined by the Board of Directors, at which time a) the members will elect or re-elect Directors for any expiring terms; b) the Board of Directors will elect its officers; and c) the Board of Directors will determine regular Board meeting dates for the year. - Section 2 Regular and Special Meetings: Regular meetings of the Board of Directors shall be held at such times and places as designated at the annual meeting for the upcoming year or as determined by the Board of Directors.
+Special meetings, if and as needed, shall be held on the call of the President or a majority of a quorum of Directors. - Section 3 Notice of Meeting: Written or printed notice stating the place, day, and hour of any meeting of the Board of Directors shall be delivered, either personally, by mail or electronically to each Director, not less than two days prior to the date of such meeting.
 In the case of a special meeting, the purpose of the meeting shall be stated in the announcement of the meeting.
-Except in the case of bylaw amendments, formal notice may be waived if consented-to in writing, signed by all Directors entitled to vote.

-Section 4 - Quorum: A majority of the members of the Board of Director shall constitute a quorum at any meeting.
+Except in the case of bylaw amendments, formal notice may be waived in writing by a Director, either before or after the meeting.
+Attendance of a Director at any meeting shall constitute waiver of notice of such meeting except where the Director attends the meeting for the express purpose of objecting to the notice.
+Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the board need be specified in the notice or waiver of notice of such meeting unless specifically required by law or by these bylaws. - Section 4 Quorum: A majority of the members of the Board of Directors shall constitute a quorum at any meeting.
 If less than a majority is present at a meeting, a majority of Directors present may adjourn the meeting from time to time without further notice.
+Page 3 of 8